CuriosAI/graph_conjectures/README.md

 ---
-title: "A Systematization of the Wagner Framework: Graph Theory Conjectures and Reinforcement Learning"
+"A Systematization of the Wagner Framework: Graph Theory Conjectures and Reinforcement Learning"
 output: html_document
 ---